-Alder Hey Children’s Hospital Working with Wellbeing Software to Implement Digitised Patient Records
+Alder Hey Children’s Hospital Working with Wellbeing Software to improve their electronic records

-Alder Hey is using Stratus to digitise paper-based clinical documents and provide healthcare professionals with online visibility of complete patient records.
+Alder Hey is to digitise paper-based clinical documents and provide healthcare professionals with online visibility of complete patient records.

-Alder Hey is implementing the Stratus platform, to scan and replace paper records, making them available alongside other sources of integrated clinical data via the intuitive clinician’s interface.
+The Stratus platform will enable Alder Hey to scan and replace paper records, making them available alongside other sources of integrated clinical data via the intuitive clinician’s interface.
 The solution is fully interoperable with the trust’s strategic EPR system, providing clinicians with visibility of the complete patient record, wherever they may be.